kineticstoolkit/kineticstoolkit_doc/src/python_conditions.md

 Function that check a condition often start with `is_`, `has_`, `contains_`, etc. This makes it obvious that the answer will be a boolean, or will contain booleans.
 :::

-## Exercise 2
+## 💪 Exercise 2

-Write a short code that check the value of two integers named `dice1` and `dice2`, and that prints "You got double-six!", "You got one six!" or "You got no six." according to the dice values.
+Write a short code that checks the value of two integers named `dice1` and `dice2`, and that prints "You got double-six!", "You got one six!" or "You got no six." according to the dice values.

 ```{code-cell} ipython3
 :tags: [hide-cell]